Stat184-Hatfield-Fall2022/Final_Project_Master/README.md

 - [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo.
 - [ ] Update this README file to check off all elements you have completed by placing an x in side the square brackets: [x]

-## Learning Outcomes Assessed
+## Learning Objectives and Outcomes Assessed
++ Code: Students will develop their ability to create reproducible code that others can understand.
   + Code.1: The student will learn to generate documentation for their code that not only they, but others can use to help make sense of the code.
   + Code.2: The student will learn to organize their code to assist with the code’s readability.
   + Code.3: The student will learn to implement a coding style for their code.
++ Prog: Students will develop their skills in programming with statistical software.
   + Prog.3: The student will learn to apply the core programming principles to their work.
   + Prog.5: The student will learn to plan their functions and code out in advance of writing syntax.
   + Prog.6: The student will learn to write their own code to engage in data analysis.
   + Prog.7: The student will learn to write their own functions in order to achieve their goals.
++ DA: Students will develop their skills in using statistical software to engage in data analysis.
   + DA.1: The student will learn to import files into R from a variety of sources and file types.
   + DA.4: The student will learn to create data visualizations that support data analysis.
   + DA.5: The student will learn to generate descriptive statistics to support data analysis.
   + DA.6: The student will learn to prepare a report that details their data analysis.
++ Collab: Students will develop their skills in collaborative programming.
   + Collab.1: The student will learn to implement version control as a means of creating reproducible work.
   + Collab.2: The student will learn to work collaboratively with other individuals on projects.
   + Collab.3: The student will learn to provide assistance to others without resorting to sharing answers.
++ CompThink: Students will develop ways of thinking which make use of computing power.
   + CompThink.1: The student will learn to incorporate statistical software (R) into their thinking.
   + CompThink.2: The student will learn to use statistical software to solve problems.
   + CompThink.3: The student will learn to draw upon the idea that there is no one “correct” way to program.